contentful-labs/contentful-action-example/README.md

 ![Screenshot of GitHub Secret Panel](images/Secrets.png)

 You'll also need to add your `SPACE_ID` and `MANAGEMENT_API_KEY` in the secrets tab of the settings on your repository.
+You can optionally add a `MIGRATIONS_DIR` secret if you're storing your migration scripts somewhere besides the migrations folder.

 License
 =======